christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 # write functions to an R file
 dump(
-    list = c("get_stock_list", "get_symbol_from_user_input", "get_stock_data", "plot_stock_data", "generate_commentary"),
+    list = c("get_stock_list", "get_symbol_from_user_input", "get_stock_data", "plot_stock_data", "currency_format", "generate_commentary"),
     file = "00_scripts/stock_analysis_functions.R",
     append = FALSE) # Override existing
 ```

-## 2 Stock Analyzer - Creating the Layout with Shiny
+## 2 Layout

 Now that we have all of our functions, we can start to build our app.
 Let's start with building the layout first.
-The layout refers to the User Interface (Design & Structure of our App)
+The layout refers to the User Interface (Design & Structure of our App).
+You can download the following template:

-* Download File template (01_stock_analyzer_layout.R)

 <!-- DOWNLOADBOX -->
 <div id="header">Website</div>